 Throughout the process, we’ve broken down the project for you guys, and we still have a lot more posts coming your way.
 So today we are going to chat about our fixtures, what we chose and why we chose what we did.

 First, let’s rewind to the before so you can check out the fixtures we had at the start of the renovation.

-The pull-down feature is my favorite to make for easy clean up in the sink.
-It also has a couple different spray type options which we love.
+The pull-down feature is my favorite to make for easy clean-up in the sink.
+It also has a couple of different spray-type options which we love.

-We love Elkay, and their sinks are the only ones we put into our clients’ design selections in our remodels.
-Besides their quality being top-notch, they’re family owned, and their team’s energy is contagious!
+We love Elkay, and their kitchen sinks are the only ones we put into our clients’ design selections in our remodels.
+Besides their quality is top-notch, they’re family-owned, and their team’s energy is contagious!
 Even given how large they are, we’ve personally been able to tour their plant and meet their team, and we love nothing more than supporting really good people.